-- 12. Prior to the commencement of any construction or earthworks activity on the site, the Consent Holder shall submit a Traffic Management Plan (TMP) to Council's Monitoring Officer for approval.
-The TMP shall be prepared by a suitably qualified and experienced practitioner (SQEP) and shall be in accordance with industry best practice for temporary traffic management, such as the Waka Kotahi Code of Practice for Temporary Traffic Management (CoPTTM), or any equivalent standard accepted by Council. - 13.
+- 12. Prior to the commencement of any construction or earthworks activity on the site, the Consent Holder shall submit a Traffic Management Plan (TMP) to Council's Team Leader Transport and the Council's Monitoring Officer Team Leader Environmental Compliance for approval review.
+The TMP shall be prepared by a suitably qualified and experienced person practitioner (SQEP) and shall be in accordance with industry best practice for temporary traffic management, such as the Waka Kotahi Code of Practice for Temporary Traffic Management (CoPTTM), or any equivalent standard accepted by Council. - 13.
 The purpose of the TMP is to ensure that construction traffic is managed in a way that maintains the safety and efficiency of the surrounding transport network, minimises disruption to road users, and protects the amenity of the surrounding environment. - 14.
-The TMP shall include, but not be limited to, the following: - a) The location and design of vehicle access points and haul routes. - b) Anticipated construction traffic volumes and types of vehicles. - c) Hours of operation for construction traffic. - d) Measures to avoid, remedy or mitigate adverse effects on traffic safety and the efficiency of the road network, including signage, temporary traffic control, and parking restrictions if required. - e) Provision for safe pedestrian and cyclist access past the site. - f) Measures to prevent dust, debris, and mud being carried onto the public road network. - g) Access arrangements for emergency services and affected properties. - h) Procedures for ongoing review and amendment of the TMP as necessary. - i) Contact details for the site manager and the person responsible for traffic management. - All construction-related traffic shall be managed in accordance with the TMP for the duration of the works.
+The TMP shall include, but not be limited to, the following: - a) The location and design of vehicle access points and haul routes. - b) Anticipated construction traffic volumes and types of vehicles. - c) Hours of operation for construction traffic. - d) Measures to avoid, remedy or mitigate adverse effects on traffic safety and the efficiency of the road network, including signage, temporary traffic control, and parking restrictions if required. - e) Provision for safe pedestrian and cyclist access past the site. - f) Measures to prevent dust, debris, and mud being carried onto the public road network. - g) Access arrangements for emergency services and affected properties. - h) Procedures for ongoing review and amendment of the TMP as necessary. - i) Contact details for the site manager and the person responsible for traffic management. - 15.
+All construction-related traffic shall be managed in accordance with the TMP for the duration of the works.